 A positive school climate and system of behavior supports in every school.
+10 9 A strong system of wrap-around supports and community partnerships.
 A Well Prepared, High-Quality, and Supported Teacher in Every Classroom - Improve teacher working conditions including class size, staffing, planning time, and compensation. - Provide teachers with ample support and mentoring. - Provide teachers robust professional development. - Funding for anti-racist professional development. - Increase teacher diversity and provide ample career pathways. - Elevate equity-focused teacher performance goals.
 Rec.
 1 | What Participants Shared There is a need to change educators' deficit beliefs, mindsets, and expectations for children of color and to challenge the expectations extended from white supremacy culture."